 - Choose where you want to save the document, then click Save.

 If you're using OS X Yosemite or later, you can copy your files from the iCloud Drive folder in Finder.
-If you created a document with a third-party app and you don't see it in Finder, contact the app developer to learn how to copy that app's data.

 In OS X Mountain Lion or later, you can open Preview and TextEdit files stored in iCloud from the iCloud list in the Open dialog.